fersantxez/xmame-olpc/README.md

 *NOTE*: `/usr/bin/xmame` is simply a wrapper script calling `/usr/bin/xmame.x11` with a number of options that I've found convenient.
 Feel free to adapt it or just call `xmame.x11` directly if you feel like tickling with how this works by default.

+If you haven't used MAME before, here are some of the basic keys:

+5 -- "insert coin"
+1 -- "1 player"
+2 -- "2 players"
+TAB -- "Advanced Menu"

+The XO 1.75's keypad and buttons have been preconfigured to control Player 1.

 ## Screenshots

 ![Galaga](/pics/galaga.jpg)